Aerobic Capacity for SWAT Operators: Build the Base

 SWAT operators need strength, power, and load-bearing capacity alongside aerobic fitness.
 Aerobic development should be integrated into the training week without displacing necessary strength and power work.

 A practical weekly structure: two strength-dominant sessions covering lower body compound, upper body push, upper body pull, and carry.
-Two zone 2 aerobic sessions.
-One tactical conditioning circuit session.
-One longer aerobic session when schedule permits.
-Total weekly aerobic volume of ninety to one hundred twenty minutes is sufficient to develop meaningful aerobic base while leaving recovery resources for strength and power development.
+Two to three zone 2 aerobic sessions.
+One threshold session.
+One tactical conditioning circuit.
+Total weekly aerobic volume in the region of two and a half to three and a half hours develops meaningful aerobic base while leaving recovery resources for strength and power development.
 For SWAT operators specifically, the load-bearing demands of kit and equipment add a further integration challenge covered in conditioning for load-bearing SWAT operations.

 Testing and Tracking Aerobic Progress